Is Primark ethical?

 Ethical Consumer also found animal rights issues with Primark’s owner, Associated British Foods (ABF), which sells meat and dairy products such as bacon and ham via a number of ABF's other brands.
 It did not have a policy prohibiting factory farming.

-While the company said that it was “working towards an ambition to achieve net zero by 2050 or sooner”, it did not lay out clear interim targets and its ambition had not been certified as in line with international climate goals.
+While in its Responsibility Report ABF states it's calculating Scope 3 emissions, implementing reduction plans, and “working towards an ambition to achieve net zero by 2050 or sooner”, it did not lay out clear interim targets and its ambition had not been certified as in line with international climate goals.
+Ethical Consumer believes larger actions are needed across all ABF businesses.

-ABF has several subsidiaries in countries considered by Ethical Consumer to be tax havens, including Mauritius, the Netherlands and Ireland, that do not appear to serve the local population.
-It does not have clear policy prohibiting tax avoidance in its Tax Strategy, and has not provided an explanation about the role of these subsidiaries.
+ABF's financial ethics are also under scrutiny.
+The company has several subsidiaries in tax havens like Mauritius, the Netherlands, and Ireland, which raises concerns as they do not seem to benefit the local population.
+ABF lacks a clear policy against tax avoidance in its Tax Strategy and has not explained the purpose of these subsidiaries.

-The text above was written June 2024, and most research was conducted in November and December 2023.
+The text above was written June 2024 and updated January 2026, with most research was conducted in November and December 2023.